SimVascular/SimVascular/README.md

 The only fully opensource software package providing a complete pipeline from medical image data segmentation to patient specific blood flow simulation and analysis.

+SimVascular is an interactive application used to created patient-specific geometric models of human vasculature from 3D medical imaging data acquired for a specific anatomical region.
+These models are then used as the basis for blood flow simulations using various numerical methods.

 * **Website:** https://simvascular.github.io
 * **Wiki:** https://github.com/SimVascular/SimVascular/wiki
 * **Source code:** https://github.com/SimVascular/SimVascular